cslarsen/csl.name/_drafts/python-jit-compiler.md

     mprotect.restype = ctypes.c_int

-At this point, with all the boiler-plate code, I have to admit it's hard to justify writing this in Python rather than pure C. But down the line, it will enable us to experiment much more easily with JIT-compilation with the simplicity and fluidity of Python.
-Whatever.
+At this point, with all the boiler-plate code, I have to admit it's hard to justify writing this in Python rather than pure C. We're working with a C library at the ABI-level, which can be quite flaky.
+Also, our code is larger than an equivalent C code up to this point.
+But down the line, Python will make it vastly simpler to experiment with JIT-compilation.

 Helper functions
 ----------------